mmaelicke/scikit-gstat/docs/reference/estimator.rst

 Estimator Functions
 ===================

 Scikit-GStat implements various semi-variance estimators.
-These fucntions can be found in the skgstat.estimators submodule.
+These functions can be found in the skgstat.estimators submodule.
 Each of these functions can be used independently from Variogram class.
 In this case the estimator is expecting an array of pairwise differences to calculate the semi-variance.